divad12/blog/open-sourcing-uw-flow-draft.md

 ## Business?

 Though we had some good traction, Flow didn't really work out as a monetizable business.
-We interviewed at YCombinator, but didn't get further. &#91;3\]
+We were fortunate to have won a pitch contest from Waterloo's [Velocity startup incubator](http://velocity.uwaterloo.ca/), and we are thankful for all the assistance and mentorship they've provided us.
+We also interviewed at YCombinator, but didn't get further. &#91;3\]

 We realized we weren't enamoured with selling to universities -- we wanted to build things our users would love.
 We didn't want Flow to turn into mandate-ridden enterprise bloatware that would alert you every 20 minutes to ask if you don't want to be logged out.
 Or sell that in Powerpoint presentations to "decision makers" who wouldn't be the end-users.

-We thought about possibly serving the expanding online courses market, but our core userbase was college students on campus.
+We thought about possibly serving the exploding online courses market, but our core userbase was college students on campus.
 We did not have the heart to pivot and abandon them.

 Neither did the idea of squeezing money from students greatly appeal to us -- whether that's through ads (that we never even look at ourselves), or through textbooks (that we haven't bought since being clueless first-years).